-Please go to www.birmingham.ac.uk/study/accommodation/Our-Services/Accommodation-Feedback.aspx and click on the Compliment Us and complete and submit the on-line form.
+Please go to to www.birmingham.ac.uk/study/accommodation/Our-Services/Accommodation-Feedback.aspx and click on feedback and complaint form, complete and submit online.

 Inventory Form

 If when you move in you find that any item is defective or missing please record this on the Inventory Form which has been left in your room and return to the Village reception within 48 hours of moving in.